 With support from our implementation partners, like Melbourne Water, we have created a number of attractive and functional raingardens and wetlands across our municipality that are helping to reduce the impact of stormwater on our environment.

-Burke Road South wetland and the recently completed Grace Park raingarden are also supplying harvested water for irrigation of local parks and street trees.
+Lewin Reserve wetlands, the Grace Park raingarden and the recently completed Gordon Barnard Reserve raingarden are also supplying harvested water for irrigation of local parks and street trees.

-Design of the Chandler Park wetlands in Kew is well underway.
+Design of the Chandler Park wetlands in Kew is complete.

 Click on the wave symbol to find out more about each project.

 See environmentally sustainable guidelines for more information about the WSUD measures you need to consider when applying for a Planning Permit.
 Learn more about WSUD at Melbourne Water.